The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Full CRM access from your phone for field teams.

-The mobile app is a responsive wrapper around the web UI, not a native app.
-No offline mode means your field reps in areas with poor cell coverage can’t log visits until they’re back at the office.
+The mobile app is often a responsive wrapper around the web UI, not a true native app.
+No offline mode means field reps in areas with poor cell coverage can’t log visits until they’re back at the office.
 Check: does it work in airplane mode?

 What are the warning signs of a bad CRM vendor?